Optometrist Employment Contract Lawyer | Optometry Contracts

 - Professional Liability Insurance: What type of professional liability insurance is offered: claims made, occurrence, self-insurance?

-- Tail Insurance: If tail insurance is necessary, who is responsible to pay for it when the Dental Agreement is terminated?
+- Tail Insurance: If tail insurance is necessary, who is responsible to pay for it when the Optometrist Agreement is terminated?

 - Term: What is the length of the initial term?
-Does the Dental Agreement automatically renew after the initial term?
+Does the Optometrist Agreement automatically renew after the initial term?

 - For Cause Termination: What are the grounds for immediate termination for cause?

-- Without Cause Termination: How much notice is required for either party to terminate the Dental Agreement without case?
+- Without Cause Termination: How much notice is required for either party to terminate the Optometrist Agreement without cause?

-- Post Termination Payment Obligations: Will you receive production bonuses after the Dental Agreement is terminated?
+- Post Termination Payment Obligations: Will you receive production bonuses after the Optometrist Agreement is terminated?

 - Non-Compete: How long does the non-compete last and what is the prohibited geographic scope?